 - People hate repeatedly seeing the same content in their social feeds—use sequences to keep your ads fresh.

-- Success of a funnel-driven retargeting sequence isn’t always measured in ROAS—keep that in mind as you assess performance of your campaigns.
+- Success of a funnel-driven retargeting sequence isn’t always measured in ROAS (return on ad spend)—keep that in mind as you assess performance of your campaigns.